 Jumping the Broom

 Sharing a cup of wine is a custom used to celebrate life’s most momentous occasions, and it has been included in many different ceremonies dating back to antiquity.
 Thinking about wine and how it is made helps us understand its special relationship to a wedding ceremony.
-Like your relationship with your true companion, wine making requires a certain environment, patience, tenderness, and loving care to cultivate the very best the grape has to offer.
-Many couples wanting to incorporate the Sharing of the Wine—Unity Cup find it to be a perfect segue to the Breaking of the Glass Ceremony.
-Nevertheless, the Sharing of the Wine—Unity Cup is not restricted to any particular custom or faith, and it makes a lovely complement to your sacred promise to each other.
+Like your relationship with your true companion, winemaking requires a certain environment, patience, tenderness, and loving care to cultivate the very best the grape has to offer.
+Many couples wanting to incorporate the Sharing of the Wine (Unity Cup) find it to be a perfect segue to the Breaking of the Glass Ceremony.
+Nevertheless, the Sharing of the Wine is not restricted to any particular custom or faith, and it makes a lovely complement to your sacred promise to each other.

 Breaking of the Glass

 The Sea Shell Toss Wedding Ceremony Enhancement can include all your guests or just you and your bridal party.
 Friends and family are asked to write their deepest wishes for you and your love upon a seashell; some people would rather keep their sentiments private, so instead they infuse the shell with their wishes.
-At a certain point within the ceremony, these shells are tossed into the water during a moment of silence, or with the ambiance of music softly playing in the background, to symbolize the hopes for continued success in your relationship to be as never ending as the sea.
-A framed set of personalized instructions, décor, set up and breakdown are included.
+At a certain point within the ceremony, these shells are tossed into the water during a moment of silence, or with the ambiance of music softly playing in the background.
+This symbolizes the hopes for continued success in your relationship to be as deep and never-ending as the sea.
+A framed set of personalized instructions, décor, setup and breakdown are included.